Waiter, Scarper!: Plot

 At his high school reunion, the mild-mannered Dalibor Vrána learns, to his chagrin, that some of his former classmates own villas and take international vacations.
-He feels himself to be much less impressive; he manages a bookstore, drives a dilapidated three-wheeled Velorex, and is chronically short on cash, in part because, thanks to a weakness for women, he owes alimony to two ex-wives, and a third wife is worried they can't pay their bills.
-When a drunk stranger in a restaurant mistakes Vrána for a waiter, he takes it as a verdict on his life.
-He sees a gold lining in his fate, however, and starts slipping into restaurants, wearing the old tuxedo he wore to his high school reunion, and settling up the bills of diners whose real waiters have left them hanging.
+He feels dejected because he merely manages a bookstore, drives a dilapidated three-wheeled Velorex, and is chronically short on cash, in part because he owes alimony to two ex-wives, and a third wife is worried they can't pay their bills.
+When a drunk stranger in a restaurant mistakes Vrána for a waiter, he sees a silver lining.
+He starts slipping into restaurants, wearing the old tuxedo he wore to his high school reunion, and settling up the bills of diners whose real waiters have left them hanging.
 Soon he is able to afford a new car, though he has to hide it from the neighbors, lest they get suspicious, and drives to it in his old one.
 He can even afford to round up his children from their various mothers and take them on a skiing vacation.
 But soon the police and the press are onto him, not to mention a slew of indignant authentic waiters.